greenpro/sac_control/README.md

 * This folder contains the custom message files for the project.

 src/
+* This folder contains the c++ controllers for the system.

+scripts/
-* This folder contains the controllers for the system.
+* This folder contains the python controllers for the system.

 ## Remove
 * The config folder may need to be removed later.